 The HRSGs will recover waste heat from the existing combustion turbine generators (CTGs) to produce steam, which will be conveyed to the new Alstom STF60C steam turbine and Gigatop generator to produce the additional electrical power.

-The power station development also involves the construction of 40 miles (approximately 64km) of new transmission lines and upgrade of the existing transmission facilities to convey the additional output to the grid.
+The power station development also involves the construction of 40 miles (approximately 64km) of new transmission lines and an upgrade of the existing transmission facilities to convey the additional output to the grid.
 The auxiliary cooling systems of the existing Unit 1 will also be upgraded to use the new cooling tower in place of the existing cooling reservoir.

 The converted units will use natural gas as primary fuel and ultra-low-sulphur diesel (ULSD) as back-up fuel.
-The project will also introduce the selective catalytic reduction (SCR) technology at the site, which will reduce nitrogen oxide emissions from the existing units by more than 75%.
+The project will also introduce selective catalytic reduction (SCR) technology at the site, which will reduce nitrogen oxide emissions from the existing units by more than 75%.
 The new facilities are expected to overall increase the efficiency of the existing units by 37%.